 Providian Auto and Home Insurance Company.
 On October 5, 1998, we announced the termination of an agreement to acquire Providian, for \$219.0 million in cash.
 Certain representations and covenants in such agreement had not been fulfilled and the conditions to closing had not been met.
 We did not pursue an extension of the termination date of the agreement because Providian no longer met our acquisition criteria.
-In connection with the termination of our proposed acquisition of Providian, we wrote off \$1.2 million of costs.
+In connection with the termination of our proposed acquisition of Providian, we wrote off \$1.2 million of costs substantially comprised of two operating subsidiaries: National Car Parks and Green Flag.
+National Car Parks operates car parks in the UK and Green Flag operates a roadside assistance group in the UK and offers a wide-range of emergency support and rescue services.
+We funded the NPC acquisition with borrowings under our revolving credit facilities.